GalAvineri/ISIC-Archive-Downloader/README.md

 # Instructions
 1. download or clone the repository
-2. Open the download_database.py file, and update the required size parameter which is the number of images in the isic archive database
+2. Open download_database.py and update the size parameter which is the number of images in the isic archive database
-3. (optional) change the default location of the directory the images and their discription will be saved.
+3. (optional) change the default images_dir and descs_dir which are the paths to the directories where the images and their descriptions will be downloaded.
-You can also change the default amount of images each thread will download (thread_subset_size) but i don't think it's worth any bothering.
+   In addition you can also change the default amount of images each thread will download (thread_subset_size) but i don't think it's worth any bothering.
-4. run download_dataset.py
+4. run download_dataset.py using '''python download_dataset.py'''

 # Notes
 1. We assume that the images and descriptions have a specific url prefix and suffix as mentioned above.
-   If the prefix or suffix ever change - let us know and we will change it accordingly! :)
+   If the prefix or suffix ever change - let us know and we will change it accordingly!
    You can let us know in the issues tab :)

 2. After first downloading the dataset we had a few images that haven't downloaded properly